 As opposed to working a side hustle for extra money, some people start side hustling out of necessity.
 A large number of millennials graduated at that totally perfect time: The Recession!
 Hooray… Due to baby boomers returning to work, and a depressed job market, some people (not just millennials) turned to freelance work to help make ends meet.

 Whether you’ve suffered a job loss, are underemployed, or recently moved to a new place where you don’t have any connections, starting your own side hustle can help you make ends meet.
 Depending on your side hustle, you may be able to start making money right away.
 If you can write, websites like Fiverr.com, Elance.com, and Textbroker.com can get you started right away writing content in a variety of subjects.
+Or, you can consider these other low-investment business ideas.

 By getting creative and hustling, you can market yourself on Twitter, Google+, LinkedIn, and around blogs.
 Establish yourself as a trustworthy and reliable writer, and eventually you can raise your rates and become pickier in who you choose to write for.